klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 The Haier case illustrates how even very large organizations migth be able to maintain entrepreneurial characteristics and adaptability through structural design that balances autonomy with coordination, attracted both academic and managerial interest as a pioneering approach to organizational design in the digital age.

-**Efficiency/Effectiveness Note:** Haier's RenDanHeYi model seeks to optimize both efficiency and effectiveness by empowering microenterprises to act with entrepreneurial speed and customer focus, while leveraging the scale and resources of the broader organization.
-This approach demonstrates how large organizations can avoid both underfitting and overfitting by continuously adapting their structures to support innovation and responsiveness.
+**Key Insight:** Haier's model shows how even large organizations can maintain entrepreneurial characteristics through structural designs that balance autonomy with coordination at scale.

 **References:**
 - "Management Innovation Made in China: Haier's Rendanheyi" (2018), California Management Review: https://www.researchgate.net/publication/326725496_Management_Innovation_Made_in_China_Haier's_Rendanheyi